Ravalli, Montana: Geography

 According to the United States Census Bureau, the CDP has a total area of 6.8 km2, of which 0.03 sqkm, or 0.42%, are water.
-The community is in the valley of the Jocko River, which flows northwest to the Flathead River at Dixon.
+The community is in the valley of the Jocko River, which flows northwest to the Flathead River at Sčilíp.

 Climate

 This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 According to the Köppen Climate Classification system, Ravalli has a humid continental climate, abbreviated "Dfb" on climate maps.